 Extreme heat

 Extreme heat is the most pervasive issue of health concern, with statewide increases in annual temperature of potentially 4-6oF by mid century and possibly as great as 9.8oF by the end of the century, based on RCP8.5 (upper-bound) emission scenario (Whitlock et al. 2017).
 This rise in temperature continues a warming trend that the state has already experienced during most of the last 120 years, and especially since 1950 (Whitlock et al. 2017).
 The coldest temperatures during winter will become warmer in the future, which may have positive consequences for some communities and livelihoods.
-However, the number of extremely warm days in summer will also increase, by over a month in most places, and with rural areas of eastern Montana projected to experience the greatest heat stress.
+However, the number of extremely warm days in summer will also increase, by over a month in most places and with rural areas of eastern Montana projected to experience the greatest heat stress.
 Across the US and world, populations living in areas that have experienced extreme heat have suffered from a variety of heat-related health issues, and even death.

-Given the state’s northerly location, Montanans have not lived through the summer heat experienced in other regions, but this situation will change in the future given current and projected rates of warming.
-Some areas of the world have already experienced the heat index levels MCA projects for Montana.
+Given the state’s northerly location, Montanans have not lived through the summer heat experienced in other regions, but this situation will likely change in the future.
+Some areas of the world have already experienced the heat index levels that the MCA projects for Montana.
 People living in those areas have suffered from heat stress and worse.
 In France, for example, heatwaves are blamed for the death of 1500 people in the summer of 2019 (Guardian 2019).
-MCA shows Montanans likewise at risk as we can expect as many as 2.5 weeks of 105oF in the northeastern and southeastern climate divisions (Figure 2-1).
+Montanans likewise are at risk as we can expect as many as 2.5 weeks of 105oF in the northeastern and southeastern climate divisions by the end of the century (Figure 2-1).
 These two areas include a large sector of the population who work outdoors in agriculture.
 Most of the rest of the state is projected to experience <10 days reaching 105oF by the end of the century.

 Smoke